 We keep a notebook where we will note some of the things we have learned from our reading and exploring in a science journal (think composition notebook with blank pages).
 Don’t get too overzealous about this.
 It can be a killjoy.
 Just allow your kids to draw or write something that interests them.

-Sometimes I have them narrate facts to me and other times we don’t.
+Sometimes I have them narrate facts to me and other times I don’t.
 Let it be natural and fun!

 I know this method is a little non-traditional, but remember, there is a reason we didn’t go with the traditional school option anyway, right?